laurent-by-o/vendor-search-app/README.md

 The goal of this app is to find more vendors in less time.

 <b>How it works</b> <br>
-Send a slack message on #automation-vendor-search
+Send a slack message on #automation-vendor-search. <br>
-It will trigger a google search, and fetch the top 10 results It will look at every result website, and scrape several pages on this website for email addresses It will retrieve one or more contact per url and send that back on slack The whole process generally takes less than a minute
+It will trigger a google search, and fetch the top 10 results. <br>
+It will look at every result website, and scrape several pages on this website for email addresses. <br>
+It will retrieve one or more contact per url and send that back on slack. <br>
+The whole process generally takes less than a minute. <br>

 <b>Notes</b><br>
-You can increase the # URLs looked at in Zapier, but it tends to time out Some websites are blacklisted: eventbrite, facebook, etc.
+You can increase the # URLs looked at in Zapier, but it tends to time out. <br>
+Some websites are blacklisted: eventbrite, facebook, etc. <br>
 To investigate errors:
 Look at the zap run that errored
 For all details, look at the app logs